vely-digital/discord-action-steps/README.md

 `DISCORD_WEBHOOK_URL` (required)

 Create discord webhook and copy it inside of github actions.
-After that place secret ID inside enviroment table (see below). \n
+After that place secret ID inside enviroment table (see below).

 ```yaml